wyxos/nova/README.md

-# NOVA Player
+# NOVA

-NOVA Player is a self-hosted, cross-platform media player tailored for local audio streaming.
+NOVA is a self-hosted, cross-platform media player tailored for local audio streaming.
 Designed to offer a seamless experience for managing and playing your audio files across desktop and mobile devices, NOVA Player combines intuitive library management with powerful playback features.